 Dr. Mohammad Abdul Wazed, Former Director General, Department of Disaster Management of Bangladesh expressed that people’s livelihood and psychological health is affected by non-economic loss and damages which enhance mental stress.

-Director of ICCCAD Dr. Saleemul Huq said the scientific evidences on L&D are not that much, hence we failed to convince IPCC to consider a separate chapter on L&D in its forthcoming Sixth Assessment Report due in 2021.
-He emphasized for more research and academic publications on L&D, especially from the climate vulnerable countries, to ensure its integration to the IPCC’s upcoming assessment reports.
-He also argued for establishing a global fund for L&D and mainstreaming climate change in all sectorial plans and strategies.
+Director of ICCCAD Dr. Saleemul Huq said the scientific evidence on L&D are not that much, hence we failed to convince IPCC to consider a separate chapter on L&D in its forthcoming Sixth Assessment Report due in 2021.
+He emphasized for more research and academic publications on L&D, especially from the climate-vulnerable countries, to ensure its integration to the IPCC’s upcoming assessment reports.
+He also argued for establishing a global fund for L&D and mainstreaming climate change in all sectoral plans and strategies.
 “If the government of developed countries doesn’t want to compensate for loss and damage then they should impose tax on profit-making fossil fuel companies and international air passengers for financing the global fund as they are contributing to global warming” he recommended.

 Dr M Asaduzzaman, Distinguished Fellow, Bangladesh Institute of Development Studies (BIDS) and moderator of the seminar stated that governments of many LDCs lack proper understanding on the multifaceted aspects and vulnerabilities of climate change, climate-induced NELDs is such as aspect.
 He emphasized undertaking more researches on the NELDs with proper attribution and methodology.